visdesignlab/basilisk/ai-benchmark/assets/consent.md

 As part of this study, we would like to keep information collected in during this project so that researchers may use it in the future in other research projects.
 When we use the term "data repository", it refers to the storage of the information that is collected.

 ## What will be kept?
-We would like to keep recorded audio while you take this study, as well as interaction log data.
+We would like to record interaction log data as you take this study.

 ## What will my information be used for?
 Information collected about you may be used for future research about data visualization to help us learn more, and may be presented in research papers or presentations.